-131I-omburtamab is currently being evaluated in an ongoing Phase 1 clinical study (Study 09-090) for the treatment of DSRCT.
-In the data from 39 out of 41 patients that was presented in April 2018, no DLTs were observed and a MTD was not reached.
+131I-omburtamab has been evaluated in a Phase 1 clinical study (Study 09-090) for the treatment of DSRCT.
+In the data from 48 patients presented in November 2019, no DLTs were observed and a MTD was not reached.
 In addition, there was no significant myelosuppression and stem cell rescue was not required.
 We believe that we may qualify for a sBLA, assuming positive pivotal data.
+A Phase 2 study (Study 19-182) for the treatment of DSRCT is also ongoing.